ipfs-examples/helia-examples/examples/helia-lan-discovery/README.md

 Both scripts (src/server.js & src/client.js) will create a helia node, and subscribe to a known pubsub topic, and shut each other down (for ease of testing).

 Note: No WAN functionality is enabled, so only nodes on your local network can help with peer-discovery, and only nodes on your local network can be discovered as the code currently stands..
-If you want to enable connecting to nodes outside of your WAN, you will need to connect to a bootstrap node.
+If you want to enable connecting to nodes outside of your WAN, you will need to connect to a bootstrap node and add the `kadDHT` service from `@libp2p/kad-dht`.

 ### General flow